 3) Clean venting

 The dryer venting should be cleaned every year.
 Lower the venting and clean out any lint buildup.
-Also clean the venting cap that direct the airflow outside.
+Also, clean the venting cap that directs the airflow outside.
 Lint will collect in the cap, plus the outside louvers that open and close whenever the dryer operates.
 Any venting restriction will slow airflow, which in turn slows moisture removal from clothes, and increase the drying time.

 If too many are used in the dryer at one time they can block the lint filter.
 This restricts airflow and causes the dryer to overwork and run too long.
 Remove the old ones from the dryer before adding any new ones.